DiaaZiada/ClearFace/README.md

 # Faces
-Faces is project for multiple models detection and tracking faces such as:
+Faces is project for tracking and multiple models detection from faces such as:
 1. Gender : _Male, Female_
 2. Expressions : _Anger, Happiness, Sadness, Surprise, Fear, Disgust_
 3. Illumination : _Bad, Medium, High_